-Set in the beautiful village of Lake Placid in upstate New York the Lake Placid Marathon/Half Marathon got it's start back in 2005.
-From it's humble beginnings the race has steadily grown to where they must now place a cap of 2500 runners for the combined races.
+Set in the beautiful village of Lake Placid in upstate New York, the Lake Placid Marathon/Half Marathon got its start back in 2005.
+From its humble beginnings, the race has steadily grown to where they must now place a cap of 2,500 runners for the combined races.
 And make no mistake about it, the race fills up quickly.

 With the beautiful backdrop of the Adirondack High Peaks and the quaint setting of this former Winter Olympic site, Lake Placid has much to offer everyone.
 For those of you not familiar with Lake Placid, it has become a mecca for the outdoor enthusiast.
-In addition to the LP Marathon and Half Marathon, this tiny village is also host to the Lake Placid Ironman which is run in late July.
-And least we forget, Lake Placid put it's name on the map by hosting the Winter Olympic games in 1932 and 1980 and is well known for it's skiing and other winter outdoor activities.
+In addition to the LP Marathon and Half Marathon, this tiny village is also host to the Lake Placid Ironman, which is run in late July.
+And least we forget, Lake Placid put its name on the map by hosting the Winter Olympic Games in 1932 and 1980 and is well known for its skiing and other winter outdoor activities.

-The race is run on the second Sunday of June and kicks off at 8am.
-Both races start together directly in front of the former Olympic Speed Skating oval and head up Main Street through the heart of Lake Placid for a 3-mile loop around beautiful Mirror Lake.
+The race is run on the second Sunday of June and kicks off at 8 am.
+Both races start together directly in front of the former Olympic Speed Skating Oval and head up Main Street through the heart of Lake Placid for a 3-mile loop around beautiful Mirror Lake.

-From here the course heads out of town past the Equestrian grounds and the Olympic Ski Jumps and parallels the very scenic River Road before turning around and heading back to town for the finish of the Half.
-For those competing in the full marathon it's time to split off and head back out of town back once again to the Equestrian grounds and Ski Jumps followed by a 4-mile out and back on River Road before heading back to town for the finish.
+From here, the course heads out of town past the Equestrian grounds and the Olympic Ski Jumps and parallels the very scenic River Road before turning around and heading back to town for the finish of the Half.
+For those competing in the full marathon, it's time to split off and head back out of town back once again to the Equestrian grounds and Ski Jumps, followed by a 4-mile out and back on River Road before heading back to town for the finish.
 Both races finish with a pretty good uphill climb that takes runners onto the former Olympic speed skating oval for the finish.

-The 2016 race will mark our seventh trip up to Lake Placid for the half marathon.
-The race and the setting have become quite addicting and every winter we find ourselves putting aside the second weekend in June for this event.
-The atmosphere all weekend leading up to the race is electric and the village becomes a hub of activity as athletes arrive.
-The race itself is always very well organized with plenty of fluid stations and volunteers, a great post race venue with excellent food and music and makes for a great weekend away.
+The 2016 race marked our seventh trip up to Lake Placid for the half marathon.
+The race and the setting have become quite addicting, and every winter, we find ourselves putting aside the second weekend in June for this event.
+The atmosphere all weekend leading up to the race is electric, and the village becomes a hub of activity as athletes arrive.
+The race itself is always very well organized with plenty of fluid stations and volunteers, a great post-race venue with excellent food and music and makes for a great weekend away.

-If You Make The Trip
+If You Make the Trip

 Is ice skating your thing?
-If so stop by the skating rink in downtown Lake Placid for some ice time.
+If so, stop by the skating rink in downtown Lake Placid for some ice time.
 Looking for more exercise?
 Rent bikes or bring your own and explore the area on two wheels.
-Whatever you decide to do while you're here you'll be doing it in one of the most beautiful settings imaginable for a running event.
+Whatever you decide to do while you're here, you'll be doing it in one of the most beautiful settings imaginable for a running event.

 2011 Start of the Lake Placid Marathon/Half Marathon

-Regional map and directions:
+Regional Map and Directions

 © 2012 Bill De Giulio